 Focus group – Richmond children in care council – May 2018

 The children in care council is a small group of children and young people who have experienced living in the care system.
-We had a focus group to ask them about mental health and self-harm amongst young people.
+We ran a focus group to ask them about mental health and self-harm amongst young people to inform our south west London programme about reducing self-harm in young people.

 Transition and Local Offer Fair TAG Youth Club – June 2018